The systems

 Does that make IBM a

-whole system depends on integration and cooperation between its subsystems.
+also that the whole system depends on integration and cooperation between its

 Imagine trying to